-- 44. The envisaged partnership should reaffirm the Parties' commitment to preserving financial stability, market integrity, investor and consumer protection and fair competition, while respecting the Parties' regulatory and decision-making autonomy, and their ability to take equivalence decisions in their own interest.
+- 42. The envisaged partnership should reaffirm the Parties' commitment to preserving financial stability, market integrity, investor and consumer protection and fair competition, while respecting the Parties' regulatory and decision-making autonomy, and their ability to take equivalence decisions in their own interest.
 This is without prejudice to the Parties' ability to adopt or maintain any measure for prudential reasons.
-The key instrument the Parties will use to regulate interactions between their financial systems will be their respective unilateral equivalence frameworks. - 45.
+The key instrument the Parties will use to regulate interactions between their financial systems will be their respective unilateral equivalence frameworks. - 43.
 The cooperation on financial services should establish close and appropriately structured voluntary cooperation on regulatory and supervisory matters, including in international bodies.
 This cooperation should preserve the Union's regulatory and supervisory autonomy.
-It should allow for informal exchange of information and bilateral discussions on regulatory initiatives and other issues of interest.
-It should ensure, where possible, appropriate transparency and stability of the cooperation. - 46.
-Equivalence mechanisms and decisions remain defined and implemented on a unilateral basis by the European Union.
-In this framework, transparency and appropriate consultation between the Union and the United Kingdom in relation to equivalence decisions is important, while preserving the Union's regulatory and supervisory autonomy.
+It should allow for informal exchange of information and bilateral discussions on regulatory initiatives and other issues of interest, for instance on equivalence.
+It should ensure, where possible, appropriate transparency and stability of the cooperation.